shivam-mangla/cia/README.md

 6) Append *127.0.0.1  cia.local* to the file `/etc/hosts`

+7) Use the database schema at `schema/cia.sql` to create the database

-7) Open `http://cia.local/police/login` on your browser
+8) Open `http://cia.local/police/login` on your browser